hoanhua14/mrq/journals/nicole_kash.md

 water table, adds everything up, and then just returns the three numbers needed to populate the dashboard.
 I also needed a handler with a constructor.
-I looked backed on my python pratice problems from module 1 to assist me with creating a constructor.
+I looked backed on my python practice problems from module 1 to assist me with creating a constructor.

 ## May 24, 2023